-- Buildings constructed before 1978 must have a LBP survey prior to any disturbance of surfaces potentially coated with LBP.
-Buildings constructed after 1978 should not have any LBPs. - The ENRD needs to review any projects involving the demolition, repair, renovation, or maintenance of painted building materials. - Contact ENRD at 804-633-8255 prior to conducting work involving potential LBP. - The ENRD does not need to review the following types of project with respect to lead containing paint: - Projects where only nailing, drilling small holes, etc. is involved. - Installation of air conditioners. - New construction (no demolition involved).
+- Even though the presence of lead paint is more probable on structures built prior to 1980, the ENRD needs to review all work involving the demolition, repair, renovation or maintenance of painted surfaces to determine presence of LBP. - The ENRD needs to review any projects involving the demolition, repair, renovation, or maintenance of painted building materials. - Contact the ENRD at 804-633-8255 prior to conducting work involving potential LBP. - The ENRD does not need to review the following types of project with respect to lead containing paint: - Projects where only nailing, drilling small holes, etc. is involved. - Installation of air conditioners. - New construction (no demolition involved).